openjs-foundation/cross-project-council/project-resources/MEMBER_TRAVEL_FUND.md

 * Expense reports must be submitted within 30 days of event date.
 Any reports submitted after 30 days may not be reimbursed.
 * Disbursements are generally processed within 30 days.
-* We are unable to pre*pay for expenses.
+* We are unable to pre-pay for expenses.
 * The Cross Project Council representative to the Board of Directors will report back amounts consumed from the travel allocation on a monthly basis to the Board.